MicroTed/ncpartest/README.md

   nprocy = 2,
 !  regfile = 'registry.zvd'
   regfile = 'registry.take'
+!  regfile = 'registry.take.no_coord'
   parallelio_type = 1
+  write_attributes = .true.
 /

-regfile = 'registry' file, which has a list of variables (0D, 1D, 2D, 3D) with attributes (time dependence and other)
+regfile = 'registry' file, which has a list of variables (0D, 1D, 2D, 3D) with attributes (time dependence and other).
+The 'take' lists have a lot 3d variables than 'zvd', but similar 0-2D vars.

+Some outcomes:

+1. nprocx = nprocy = 1 : always works (N = 1)

+2. parallelio_type = 2 : always works (pnetcdf)

+3. regfile = 'registry.zvd' or regfile = 'registry.take.no_coord' : works

+4. regfile = 'registry.take' and N >= 2 : error on enddef

+5. regfile = 'registry.take' BUT write_attributes = .false. : works